 Legal cases and class action suits against PPI manufacturers are underway for people just like you.
 As studies continue to show a connection between this class of medication and cardiac birth defects, you may be entitled to compensation to cover your injured child’s future care and medical expenses.

-If you or a loved one has a child with a heart defect that you believe may be related to PPI use, please contact the prescription drug attorneys at the Law Offices of Michael A. DeMayo to schedule a free initial consultation.
+If you or a loved one has a child with a heart defect that you believe may be related to PPI use, please contact the prescription drug attorneys at the DeMayo Law Offices to schedule a free initial consultation.
 We are here to help you understand your legal rights regarding PPIs.